marlonecobos/IBUNAM_seminar25/README.md

 All scripts to run examples are in the directory "scripts".

-The easiest way to use this repository is to clone it to fork it to your GitHub and clone it to your local computer.
+The easiest way to use this repository is to fork it to your GitHub and clone it to your local computer.
 You can also download only the script.